yedidyakfir/mageflow/docs/documentation/callbacks.md

 ```

 !!! info "Alternative Client Usage"
-    You can also create signatures using the orchestrator client instead of the global `orchestrator` module:
+    You can also create signatures using the mageflow client instead of the global `mageflow` module:

     ```python
     from mageflow import Mageflow

-    # Create orchestrator client
+    # Create mageflow client
     hatchet = Mageflow(hatchet, redis)

     # Use client to create signatures